epflneuroailab/dynamic-vision/README.md

 optionally converted into temporal models, and a handful of decoders (ridge regression or logistic regression) are used to report alignment scores.
-The complete dataset loading process is currently in progress and will be updated shortly.
+The complete dataset loading process is currently in progress and will be updated.

 ## Structure